Refundable and Nonrefundable Tax Credits

 if the tax credit is larger than the amount of tax you owe.

-Non-refundable Tax Credits
+What Are Non-refundable Tax Credits?

 Below is a table of nonrefundable tax credits with helpful links and calculators. eFile will calculate these for you when you file your return online through your eFile account.